 lift

-lift (lifts, present participle lifting; past lifted, past participle lifted)
+lift (lifts, present participle lifting; simple past and past participle lifted)

 1. (ambitransitive) To raise or rise.